Xander-Morris/TinyLSM/README.md

 # TinyLSM

 This is a project I've worked on while reading Designing Data-Intensive Applications to help me understand the concepts in the book better.
-This is a LSM-tree (Log-Structured Merge-tree) engine written in Python that uses SSTables, bloom filters, compaction, sparse indexing, and more.
-Writes are buffered in memory, while the data integrity is preserved via the use of the hard drive.
-Data is flushed to sorted files on disk (SSTables), which are merged together through a compaction process to remove obsolete data from past operations and optimize the performance of reads from the database.
+This is a LSM-tree (Log-Structured Merge-tree) engine written in Python that uses SSTables, bloom filters, leveled compaction, sparse indexing, and more.
+Writes are buffered in memory, while data integrity is preserved via the write-ahead log.
+Data is flushed to sorted files on disk (SSTables), which are organized into levels and merged through a compaction process to remove obsolete data and optimize read performance.

 ## How to Run